How to Start a Plastic Surgery Practice: A Step-by-Step Guide

 Domain name and website with optimized service pages

-Professional photography and surgeon bio
+Professional photography and surgeon biography

-Google Business Profile and social media setup
+Google Business Profile and social media presence

 Pre-Launch Marketing Timeline

-Network with referring physicians
+Network with referring physicians and local providers

-Compliance and Credentialing
+Compliance & Credentialing

 Insurance Credentialing (if applicable)

-Track progress with payers
+Track progress and follow up with payers

 Legal and Clinical Readiness

-HIPAA, OSHA, and informed consent documents
+HIPAA, OSHA, and informed consent documentation

 State board inspection or accreditation if offering surgery in-office